Three years full-time.

-Students are involved in the design, planning, organisation, marketing and delivery of the Suffolk Business School Annual B2B Conference.
+Students are involved in the design, planning, organisation, marketing and delivery of the Suffolk Business School Annual Conference.
 This high-profile event also offers networking opportunities and collaboration with our partnerships within local organisations.
 Starting with a blank sheet of paper, the topic and scope of the conference is in the hands of you and your student colleagues, previous topics having included International Women’s Day, Suffolk Tourism, Staycation, and Business Sustainability.

 There are other opportunities to work on live event projects working with the Ipswich Waterfront Innovation Centre (IWIC), The Hold and the Students' Union.

 Not only that, but we have regular guest speakers and industry experts come into the University to share insight.
-Current guest speakers include Visiting Professor Keith Still, who focuses on crowd science, safety and risk analysis, and Visiting Fellow Rachael Jackson, PR Manager at Fred.
-Olsen Cruise Lines.
+Current guest speakers include Visiting Professor Keith Still, who focuses on crowd science, safety and risk analysis, and Visiting Fellow Rachael Jackson, of RJ Communications and Penn Commercial.

 With its charming landscape, Suffolk is one of the UK's most popular holiday destinations – tourism here is worth £1.9 billion.
 The county’s renowned Heritage Coast, seaside villages, Constable Country and quaint market towns attract visitors from all over the world.

 Ipswich offers a vibrant social scene; its variety of restaurants, bars, pubs and cafes provide the perfect setting to build friendships for life.
 With plans for development across the town, you will be studying in a historic town with an exciting future, with year-round arts and cultural events.